 Episode Title: Coming to grips with the characters

-When Lizzie goes to teach herself the game, she knows none of the rules that apply.
+When Lucy goes to teach herself the game, she knows none of the rules that apply.
 A man who lives alone in what is the finest trailer in the entire trailer park, comes by her practice a number of times during his stroll up the trail, always stopping momentarily to observe her antics, saying nothing, and then moving on.
 He finally stops and takes an interest.
 As it turns out, he knows a great deal about the game.
 But why?
-He is Mr. Rob (as they agree she should call him), who will be the constant influence in the development of her skill.
+He is Mr. Nico (as they agree she should call him), who will be the constant influence in the development of her skill.
 Will Johnny Henry, the game’s champion, be in her sights at some point?